palakgupta2712/astro-portfolio/src/content/posts/graphql-vs-rest.md

 tags: ["#PreflightParty", "#hashtag#SecurityFirst", "#hashtag#DataHarmony", "#hashtag#NoMoreWebWalls"]
 ---

-The choice between using GraphQL or REST for your application depends on your specific needs and use case.
+<span style="color:orange">The choice between using GraphQL or REST for your application depends on your specific needs and use case.</span>

 REST is a good choice for simple, well-defined use cases where the client knows in advance the structure of the data and the endpoint to access it.
 It is also a good choice for large, well-established systems that have a lot of existing code that expects a RESTful API.

 GraphQL, on the other hand, is a good choice for more complex use cases where the client needs more flexibility in how it requests data.
 It allows the client to request exactly the data it needs and can reduce the number of round-trips to the server.
 It is also a good choice for systems that have rapidly changing requirements, as the client can easily adapt its requests as the system evolves.